Regulations are tightening, financial crime risks are evolving, and missing key information can be costly.

 - Regulatory Shifts: Staying abreast of compliance regulations helps businesses avoid costly penalties.

-- Legal Controversies: Media reports about lawsuits or adverse media screening findings can impact supply chains, vendor relationships, and business operations.
+- Legal Issues: News about lawsuits or negative media reports can affect supply chains, vendor relationships, and business operations.

 - Market Disruptions: Political, social, or economic unrest can ripple across markets, affecting financial reporting and overall risk assessments.